- Application Process

 The following examinations are given at various centers throughout the United States and in other countries.

 - Graduate Record Examination (GRE).
 This test may be required for admission to some programs of graduate study at Sam Houston State University.
 Registration for the examination may be scheduled by calling 1-800-GRE-CALL or by visiting the GRE website.
 The GRE institution code for SHSU is 6643.

 - Graduate Management Admissions Test (GMAT).
 This test may be required for admission to graduate study in the College of Business Administration at Sam Houston State University.
 Registration for the test may be arranged by calling 1-800-GMAT-NOW (1-800-462-8669) or by visiting the GMAT website.
 Sam Houston State University is a testing site for the GMAT.

 - Medical College Admissions Test (MCAT).
 The MCAT is required for admission to the College of Osteopathic Medicine program at Sam Houston State University.
 Registration for the examination may be scheduled by visiting the AAMC website.

 - Miller Analogies Test (MAT).
-This test is accepted as an admission test by some programs of study at Sam Houston State University.
+This test may be accepted as an admission test by some programs of study at Sam Houston State University.
 The MAT is administered by the Testing Center, and individuals may call for an appointment, (936) 294-1025.
 There is a fee for administration and scoring services.

 - Test of English as a Foreign Language (TOEFL).
-The TOEFL or IELTS is required of non-native speakers of English.
+The TOEFL, IELTS, or Duolingo is required of non-native speakers of English.
 The TOEFL is administered several times per year, and there is a fee for administration and scoring services.
 For further information, contact the English Language Institute, Sam Houston State University, Box 2030, Huntsville, Texas 77341; TOEFL, P.O.
 Box 6155, Princeton, NJ 0845-6155; or visit the TOEFL website.